hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/03e-HTML5API.md

       + create 2d object: `var ctx = canvas.getContext('2d');`
       + draw images: `ctx.drawImage(loadedAssets.backgroundImage, 0, 0, canvas.width, canvas.height); ctx.drawImage(loadedAssets.bell, 20, 20); ctx.drawImage(loadedAssets.spriteSheetBunny, 190, 0);`

+### 3.5.5 Discussion and projects

+Here is the discussion forum for this part of the course.
+Please either post your comments/observations/questions or share your creations.

+#### Suggested topics

++ Who amongst you is a composer?
+Would you propose free music or free sound samples that other students can use?
++ HowlerJS is an easy way to manipulate "the real API" that is named WebAudio.
+If you are curious, look at the [webaudiodemos.appspot.com](https://webaudiodemos.appspot.com/) Web site, look on twitter with the hashtag #webaudio, or on YouTube.
+This API is really powerful!
++ Do you know other libraries similar to HowlerJS, useful for manipulating audio (streamed or as sound samples)?
++ Your instructor wrote some open source WebAudio applications.... find which ones! :-)
++ You can also use another funny library for synthesizing 8 bits sound effects, [try this demo](https://jeromeetienne.github.io/webaudiox/examples/jsfx.html)!

+#### Optional projects

++ Try to make nice audio player that will chain background musics, when one is finished the next one starts (use an "`ended`" event listener on the audio element, for example, add `onended="...."`)
++ Add some buttons/menu to the game so that we can choose between 2 or 3 different background musics, or turn the music off.
++ Add a slider for adjusting the volume of the background music
++ [advanced] Use the multiple image/music/sound loader for adding multiple sound effects to your game, make different sounds depending on the color of balls that collide with the player
++ [advanced, harder] try to think about a way to display a progress bar while the multiple image/sound/music loader is loading the files...